andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 Inspiration for the study originated from personal observations regarding increased cognitive functioning, motivation, and productivity immediately following exercise.

-The population includes university students aged 18 to 30.
+The population included university students aged 18 to 30.

 ## Project Structure